MA International Education / Course details

 - Develop participants' critical understanding of educational theories in order to enable an informed analysis of educational systems and practices in different countries.

-- Develop participants' capacity to engage in and use research to inform and develop both their practice and their understandings of differences in practice in different systems.
+- Develop participants' capacity to engage in and use research to inform and develop both their practice and their understandings of differences in practice in contrasting systems.

 - Raise participants' awareness of the influence of key concepts across international contexts, as well as the particularity of local contexts.